• Skip to primary navigation

 Steps for stuffing the chicken with ham and cheese.

 • Pat the chicken with paper towels to remove any moisture.
-Cut the chicken lengthwise through the middle to butterfly it and sprinkle lightly with salt (image 1 above).
+Cut the chicken lengthwise through the middle to butterfly it, and sprinkle lightly with salt (image 1 above).
 You could also just cut a pocket into the chicken breast if you prefer.

 • Place the ham on a flat surface, top with a slice of cheese and roll into a tube (image 2 above).
 Rolling the cheese in the ham helps prevent the cheese from leaking as it cooks and melts.

-• Place the ham roll on the chicken, fold the chicken over to enclose the ham and secure with toothpicks (image 3 above).
+• Place the ham roll on the chicken, fold the chicken over to enclose the ham and secure it with toothpicks (image 3 above).

 • Make sure you don't bury the toothpick too deeply into the chicken.
 You need to be able to grab hold of it to remove it before serving.